WillemD61/battery-planning/README.md

 Variables:
 * securityTokenIDX=12                 # the IDX of the Domoticz user variable holding the API security token for transparency.entsoe.eu
-* maxBatteryCapacityIDX=14            # the IDX of the Domoticz user variable holding the value for the maximum available battery charge capacity
+* maxBatteryCapacityIDX=14            # the IDX of the Domoticz user variable holding the value for the maximum available battery charge capacity (in Wh)
-* maxBatteryChargeSpeedIDX=15         # the IDX of the Domoticz user variable holding the value for the maximum charge speed
+* maxBatteryChargeSpeedIDX=15         # the IDX of the Domoticz user variable holding the value for the maximum charge speed (in W)
-* maxBatteryDischargeSpeedIDX=16      # the IDX of the Domoticz user variable holding the value for the maximum discharge speed
+* maxBatteryDischargeSpeedIDX=16      # the IDX of the Domoticz user variable holding the value for the maximum discharge speed (in W)

 Devices:
 * planningDisplayIDX=111              # the IDX number of a Domoticz text device to use for display of the planning